chiragmatkar/Flask-HelloWorld/README.md

 # Flask-HelloWorld
-    Simple Flask Apllication to demonstrate CICD deployment to Heroku
+    Simple Flask Application to demonstrate CICD deployment to Heroku

 ## Heroku Deployment
 This site is deployed on [Heroku](https://flask-testing-62.herokuapp.com/).